BennyCa/ReWaRD/README.md

 if you just want to fine tune a already pre-trained network, use a provided .pth and start with step 3b).

 # License
-The license does not apply to linked repositories.
+The license does not apply to submodule repositories.
 See these Repositories for their License.